Graylog2/documentation/pages/searching/time_frame_selector.rst

 .. image:: /images/searching/time_frame_selector_wide.png

-To that end, the tool's ability to help you queries can help you perform such actions as:
+To that end, the tool helps you to build queries that can help you perform such actions as:

 * understanding and responding to data breaches, broken processes, and other security incidents
 * troubleshoot systems and networks